 Business growth requires an injection of capital that is obtained from investors.
 The offering memorandum is part of the investment process.
 For instance, a company may decide to increase the number of its offices, which will require a significant amount of funds.
 The process begins with the firm deciding how much they need for the expansion.
 Then, an investment banker drafts the offering memorandum, which must comply with existing procedures and securities laws and regulations.
 The company then chooses who to issue the document with, depending on their targeted investors, which is in complete contrast with an Initial Public Offering (IPO).
 An IPO renders everyone eligible to buy shares in the company while an offering memorandum is aimed at a private placement investment rather than the company seeking funds going public.

-An offering memorandum comprises key information on future growth strategy, upcoming opportunities in the market, client diversification plans, strategy on achieving future projections in the pipeline, details on competitors and plans to deal with competition.
-The strengths and weaknesses of the current management team and plans on dealing with the weaknesses highlighted, operations scalability, etc. are detailed in the document.
-The investment banker, financial advisers, and the like, should provide valuable information but the offering memorandum should contain information owned by the company.
+An offering memorandum comprises key information on future growth strategy, upcoming opportunities in the market, client diversification plans, strategy on achieving future projections in the pipeline, details on competitors, and plans to deal with competition.
+The strengths and weaknesses of the current management team and plans on dealing with the weaknesses, operations scalability, etc. are detailed in the document.
+The investment banker, financial advisors, and the like, should provide valuable information but the offering memorandum should contain information owned by the company.
 It should vet and scrutinize every clause to ensure it’s free from omissions and commissions.
 The document gives the business an opportunity to convince targeted investors, and it should be flawless for this purpose.